qt37t247/27years_2traps/Evolution/README.md

 git clone https://github.com/harvardinformatics/snpArcher.git
 ```

-The sample information is in /config/samples.csv.
+The sample information is in /config/samples.csv (see "**samples.csv**" for this project).
 You can fill the "BioProject" column with PRJNA1216269 to direct access the reads.

-Adjust parameters in /profiles/slrum/config.yaml to optimize your capacity in slurm scheduler.
+Adjust parameters in /profiles/slrum/config.yaml (see "**config.yaml**" for the parameters we used for this project) to optimize your capacity in slurm scheduler.

-Submit the slrum job ("CEW.sh").
+Submit the slrum job ("**CEW.sh**").
 ```bash
 sbatch CEW.sh
 ```